You would find better ways for businesses and organisations to work and achieve their goals.

 You could also work as a biochemical engineer.
 You might work on projects such as new medical treatments or sustainable energy sources.

 It is likely you would specialise in working in manufacturing or in research and development.
 However, some employers would give you the chance to work in both.

 If you worked in research and development, you would:

 In manufacturing, you would:

 You might also manage a team of chemical engineering technicians.

 You would plan, design and manage construction projects for large buildings, transport links and major structures.

-The projects you’d work on could be anything from bridges and tall buildings to transport links and sports arenas.
+The projects you would work on could be anything from bridges and tall buildings to transport links and sports arenas.

 You could work in one of these specialist areas: